Shengguan Tu: Early history

 The keju imperial examination system, which Shengguan Tu is based on, was first explicitly mandated upon Chinese students during the Sui dynasty.
 According to the Ministry of Education of the Republic of China (Taiwan), Shengguan Tu was first introduced during the Tang dynasty which immediately succeeded the Sui dynasty.
 In his Preface to Selecting a Bureau by Throwing Dice (838), Tang scholar Fang Qianli writes of his playing Caixuan Ge (Selecting a Bureau), "an ancestor to Shengguan Tu", while stranded on a boat with a few friends in 836.
 Beyond that, however, the "few" historical sources "dealing with (the game) are confused and tend to feed off each other".
 Twelfth-century writer Xu Du references the game in a short passage in Quesao Bian; subsequent historical sources, including the eighteenth-century Gaiyu Congkao by Zhao Yi, rely heavily on the information provided by Xu.
 However, Xu's account was based on others' verbal accounts, and the quotations of his passage are believed to have been corrupted, according to Carole Morgan in the Journal of the American Oriental Society.
 A more recent attempt by Cai Ce in 1968 to retrace the early history of Shengguan Tu is similarly "so flawed as to be practically useless".

 Tang government official Li He was the undisputed inventor of Caixuan Ge, the early incarnation of Shengguan Tu that Fang Qianli played; Li's game was improved upon and modified by subsequent officials, including Liu Gongfu, who is credited with creating the "version that has been transmitted to the world".

 Overseas export

+Korea

+A version of Shengguan Tu exists in Korea, known as Seungyeongdo (승경도) or Seungyeongdo-nori (승경도 놀이), modelled after the bureaucracy of the Joseon dynasty and is said to be invented by a guy called Ha ryun.
+It uses a different dice known as yunmok (윤목; 輪木).
+The noble yangban class teach their children with this game, so they could know better about these official positions.
+Admiral Yi Sun-sin wrote in his diary that he enjoyed playing this game with his subordinates during his free time.

+The west

 The Western world became aware of Shengguan Tu in as early as the seventeenth century, when Robert Hyde published the Latin book on "oriental games" titled De Ludis Orientalibilis, a portion of which is dedicated to describing the game.
 In the nineteenth century, Chinese emigrants to the United States, particularly California and New York, who worked as clerks and "barely literate" blue-collar workers enjoyed playing Shengguan Tu as a pastime.
 The game boards they would use were typically printed in Guangzhou.